leetcode-python-java/leetcode-python-java/README.md

       # The @thread is just the always running Thread created in `Puma::Server#run`.
       # Please look at method `Puma::Server#run`.
       # `@thread.join` will suspend the main thread execution.
-      # And the @thread's code will continue be executed in main thread.
+      # And the @thread's code will continue be executed.
       # Because @thread is waiting for incoming request, the next executed code
       # will be `ios = IO.select sockets` in method `handle_servers`.
       @thread.join if @thread && sync